hashrocket/vim-macdown/README.md

 - You are on a Mac
 - You have [MacDown](https://macdown.uranusjr.com/) installed

-To install, use your favorite Vim plugin manager (e.g.
+To install `macdown.vim`, use your favorite Vim plugin manager (e.g.
 [Plug](https://github.com/junegunn/vim-plug)):

 ```vimscript